OkodiMiebiEdward/MakachiInventoryAPI/README.md

 - **Database:** SQL Server
 - **Documentation:** Swagger (OpenAPI)

+## Architecture Notes

+This project favors simplicity given its scope:

+- **No service/repository layer** — `DbContext` is injected directly into controllers.
+  Because of its simplistic design, a service layer wasn't deemed necessary.
+Would introduce one for a larger app or to enable easier unit testing.

 ## 🔐 Security Features

 - 🔑 **JWT Authentication:** Secure token-based login system